Dante's Peak: Music

-The original score was composed by two composers, James Newton Howard and John Frizzell.
+The original score was composed by both James Newton Howard and John Frizzell.
 Howard wrote the main theme (heard during the opening and ending titles) and a number of cues, while Frizzell wrote the bulk of the score.

-Initially, Howard was set to compose the film by himself, but due to time constraints and scheduling issues, he hired Frizzell to pick up where he left off and finish the rest of the score.

-During this time, Frizzell was a fairly new film composer, as he had recently produced the scores for a few movies such as Alien Resurrection and Beavis and Butt-Head Do America.
+Initially, Howard was set to compose the film's score by himself, but due to time constraints and scheduling issues, he hired Frizzell to pick up where he left off and finish the rest of the score.
+During that time, Frizzell was a fairly new film composer, as he had recently produced the scores for a few movies such as Alien Resurrection and Beavis and Butt-Head Do America.
 Dante's Peak marked the second collaboration between Howard and Frizzell, following The Rich Man's Wife the previous year.

 Thirty minutes of the score was released by Varèse Sarabande; the short album length being due to high orchestra fees at the time of release.
 An extended bootleg exists that contains almost the entire score.
 In 2021, Varèse Sarabande released a deluxe edition that contains the entire complete score and some alternates.

-The contents of the CD release can also be found on the region 1 DVD, and Blu-ray on an alternate audio track during the 'Creating a Volcano' documentary.
+The contents of the CD release can also be found on the region 1 DVD, and Blu-ray on an alternate audio track during the Creating a Volcano documentary.

 The "Main Titles" cue is also featured on Varèse's The Towering Inferno and Other Disaster Classics compilation album.